 Corporates: Loans, bonds and commercial paper issued by companies other than banks and registered providers.
-These investments are not subject to bail-in, but are exposed to the risk of the company going insolvent.
-Loans to unrated companies will only be made either following an external credit assessment or to a maximum of £5,000,000 per company as part of a diversified pool in order to spread the risk widely.
+These investments are not subject to bail-in but are exposed to the risk of the company going insolvent.

 Registered providers: Loans and bonds issued by, guaranteed by or secured on the assets of registered providers of social housing and registered social landlords, formerly known as housing associations.
 These bodies are tightly regulated by the Regulator of Social Housing (in England), the Scottish Housing Regulator, the Welsh Government and the Department for Communities (in Northern Ireland).
 As providers of public services, they retain the likelihood of receiving government support if needed.